TheJackForge/TheJackForge/README.md

 <!--
 **TheJackForge/TheJackForge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hello, my name is Jack and I an a developer from Canada.
+Right now, my main focus is becoming better at JavaScript in order to find a junior developer position.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...